 where $\overline{\mu}_\sigma= \mu_0^{\rm (c)}+ \sigma \mu_0^{\rm (s)}/2$ and $V^{\rm (s)} (\bmr)= \mu_1^{\rm (s)} x /2$.

-Now the spatially-uniform part of spin accumulation, $\overline{\mu}_\sigma$, can be absorbed into the single-particle Hamiltonian, and the spatially-asymmetric part is regarded as an external force.
+Now the spatially uniform part of spin accumulation $\overline{\mu}_\sigma$ can be absorbed into the single-particle Hamiltonian, and the spatially asymmetric part is regarded as an external force.
 This amounts to considering the following Hamiltonian:

 where

 coincides with the first term on the right-hand side of Eq.~(\ref{eq:Htot_01}) but $\mu_\sigma (\bmr)$ being replaced by $\overline{\mu}_\sigma$.
 The external Hamiltonian ${\cal H}^{\rm (s)}_{\rm ext}$ is given by